See a list of members in the Council.

 Chamber of Commerce of the United States of America et al. v.
 Becerra et al

-NRF filed suit in federal district court challenging the constitutionality of A.B.
+NRF filed suit in U.S. District Court challenging the constitutionality of A.B.
 51, California’s sweeping anti-arbitration law.
 NRF and the similarly situated co-plaintiffs asked the court to declare A.B.
-51 unconstitutional insofar as it is preempted by federal law and enjoin its enforcement by the state of California.
+51 unconstitutional as it is preempted by federal law and to enjoin its enforcement by the state of California.

 SEIU Local 87 v.
 NLRB

-NRF joined a coalition amicus brief urging the 9th Circuit to reaffirm that the Taft-Hartley Act’s prohibition on secondary boycotts does not violate the First Amendment.
+NRF joined a coalition amicus brief urging the 9th U.S. Circuit Court of Appeals to reaffirm that the Taft-Hartley Act’s prohibition on secondary boycotts does not violate the First Amendment.
 The case concerned several San Francisco janitors from a local union who were fired for picketing the building where they perform work.
-The NLRB held that the workers engaged in unlawful and thus unprotected secondary picketing targeting a neutral employer because the picketers failed to clearly disclose that their dispute was with the janitorial contractors, and not the tenant companies based in the office building.
-On appeal to the 9th Circuit, the SEIU raised constitutional concerns.
+The National Labor Relations Board held that the workers engaged in unlawful and thus unprotected secondary picketing targeting a neutral employer because the picketers failed to clearly disclose that their dispute was with the janitorial contractors, and not the tenant companies based in the office building.
+On appeal to the 9th Circuit, the Service Employees International Union raised constitutional concerns.

 NRF urges NLRB to modify standard that currently protects profane and offensive speech